 It has a juicy turkey patty, some lettuce, tomatoes, and chipotle aioli.
 Take out the tomatoes to eliminate extra carbs and enjoy this burger wedgie style!

-The Wedgie Burger
+The Wedgie Burger (No Bun):

 Think of the Wedige Burger as Red Robin’s tribute to the keto diet, lol!